yoavst/ida-objc-helper/README.md

 - Common
     - Remove `__break` calls.
     - collapse blocks initializers and detect `__block` variables (use Alt+Shift+S to trigger detection).
+    - Use `Ctrl+S` to jump to function by a string constant found in the code

 ## Installation